discoloured teeth , chromogenic bacteria, black stains, kids teeth

 4. Avoid sticky food like chocolates, chips and biscuits.

-5. Give a nutritious diet which include fruits and vegetables.
+5. Give a nutritious diet which includes fruits and vegetables.

 6. Visit a dentist once every 6 months so that if there is any cavity it can be filled as soon as identified.